The Stories We Tell Our Children

 Deep into therapy for the last two years I am still deconstructing, and reconstructing in some ways, my early life so that I can exist in my current one.
 I go to therapy in person now, which I much prefer, to sit across from an older man who is present, intuitive, reflective, has lived, and offers me some help.
 When we head into my past it’s mostly about my mother, who has been painfully baffling to me for most of my life, but then my therapist will carefully bring up my father and remind me that my dad is part of this picture, his leaving when I was ten years old -- being left by a parent is significant, he will say.
 Oh yes, I know, I know.
 I have no unknown, unresolved feelings about his leaving.
 I spent time with him in my 20’s before he died and reconnected and we’re fine, just fine, he and I . . . in my memories.

 This moving picture comes from an actual photograph that I’ve stared at so many times.
 And I think, there it is, the story an old woman shares with her children.
 My dad was fun, he started stuff, stirred it up, changed a room when he walked in.
 He was big and loud and wanted us to think he was that way; that he was having a good time.
-But it was mostly because he was broiling underneath, trying to find ways to burn his hard feelings off, let them rise, so he would come up with schemes and outings.
+But it was mostly because he was broiling underneath, trying to find ways to burn his hard feelings off, let them rise, so he would come up with schemes and outings to entertain and distract.

-Now, so many decades into my life, with the help of therapy bringing me closer and closer to myself, the self I've kept under wraps as I was pretty sure she would only bring me pain, I realize that this dad character held in his possession the critical ingredient –– he made the outside world match up with my insides, who I felt I was, even as a kid.
+Now, so many decades into my life, edging closer and closer to myself, the self I've kept under wraps as I was pretty sure she would only bring me pain, I realize that this dad character held in his possession the critical ingredient –– he made the outside world match up with my insides, who I felt I was, even as a kid.
 Living with this somewhat wild, unpredictable, difficult man overflowing with enthusiasms and ideas and confronting me and hurting me and looking like me made me feel like I was home, a difficult home, but a real one.
 His life, his being around was communicating something profound to me.
 By ten years old I had only gotten an inkling of who I was.
 When he left, that inkling went with him.